 For a wedding reception, you will want to wear a classier style.
 Keep your colors neutral and your hair neat.
 Your goal is to blend in with the guests without drawing any attention to yourself.
 A graduation party or a party thrown by teens or college kids will enable you to pull out the jeans and t-shirts.
 Again, you don’t want to go too casual.
 Make sure the jeans are nice-looking and the t-shirt isn’t worn and faded.
 You want to maintain some semblance of professionalism.
 For this younger crowd, hair can be worn down if you like, but make sure it is not messy.

 The music requested can give you a clue as to what dress is appropriate.
 A couple seeking older tunes or instrumentals is going to expect a style that is more dressy.
 If rock music is the choice, you can dress down more.
 If country happens to be the customer’s fancy, jeans and a neat flannel shirt wouldn’t be out of place.
-As with the initial meeting, you can never go wrong with business casual.
+As with the initial meeting for the Oanda kantoor, you can never go wrong with business casual.

 Remember, the whole idea is to blend in so that the attention is on the music and the guests.
 Don’t wear anything too flashy or outrageous.
 Keep your hair neat and out of the way and don’t overdo the perfume or cologne.
 You need to be comfortable in order to concentrate on what you are doing, but that is possible while still looking neat and professional.